frangucc/thenodechronbook/README.md

 So let's just take a second to think about that.
 A comic book that teaches?
 How so?
 And to what degree?

-The vast majority of EECS types we interviewed said they got sucked in because someone very close to them was into tech and attributed their success to the atomoshphere when they got started.
+The vast majority of EECS types we interviewed said they got sucked into it because someone very close to them was into it and that it was mostly the atomoshphere that got them started.

-The graphic novel format helps paint that cultural picture unlike any other medium - that's why we chose to use it.
-As a company, we like to think everyone should be able to share in that atmosphere, no matter who or where they come from.
+We chose the graphic novel format helps us paint that 'cultural picture' unlike any other medium.
+As a company, we like to think all people should be able to share in that atmosphere (especially teens), no matter who or where they come from.

-With that said, careful choices had to be made about how to use the limited space most creatively.
-It took over two years of user research and testing to craft the first 150 pages and we consider each page a piece of the puzzle.
+With that said, careful choices had to be made about how to use such limited space for text.
+The challenge was so great infact that it required over two years of user research (with several pauses) just to craft the first 150 pages according to this guideline.
+As it stands today, we consider each page a major piece of the puzzle.

 And what exactly is EECS you ask?

 EECS is one of the most exciting and lucrative fields on the planet.
-More than 90% of high school students have no idea how to code by time they get to college.
-Statistically, less than 20% of students even attempt a STEM major and of that percent, 40% will end up dropping out because it's over their head.
-That's unfortunate.
+It's what's etched into the walls at MIT.
+According to UC Berklye, it's:

+> The integration of EE and CS forms the core, with strong interactions that extend into biological sciences, mechanical and civil engineering, physical sciences, chemistry, mathematics, and operations research.

 ![](https://cl.ly/1y2T0y1Q3Y3b/ECE.jpg)

-For those getting started late, there still is hope.
-A lot of great engineers got started late with the help of apprenticeships and tutorials.
+For those getting started late, not to worry.
+A lot of great engineers got started late with the help of hard knocks, apprenticeships and tutorials.
 The rise of bootcamps, practice apps and learning hubs like the General Assembly, CodeCademy and Udemy have opened up plenty of back-door for fast learners.
+But it's no secret that those who do start early are often better off.
+In that way, *it's becoming a sport.*

 While these methods are nice, The Node Chronicles something alltogether much different.
-TNC is a cultural guide that puts a ton of crap into perspective in an extremely terse corpus that plays like a game.
+TNC is a cultural guide that puts a ton of crap into perspective in an extremely terse, rememberable corpus that plays like a game of ques and clues.
 We think it's a breakthrough method that's never been attempted.

 Becoming an EECS major isn't just about making money and having a great career either, it's about inventing cool stuff, solving incredible problems and seeing those inventions through to some form of market.
 And yes technically, it is often about making money - by the boatload.